lucashelfs/EmpiricalAnalysisOfDataDrift/README.md

 # Empirical Analysis of Data Drift

-This repository contains the code for experiments from the paper *An Empirical Analysis of Data Drift Detection Techniques in Machine Learning Systems* for SBBD 2024, as well as the extended code and results that were submitted to the Journal of Information and Data Management 2025 (JIDM 2025).
+This repository contains the code for experiments from the paper *An Empirical Analysis of Data Drift Detection Techniques in Machine Learning Systems* published at SBBD 2024, as well as the extended code and results that were submitted to the Journal of Information and Data Management 2025 (JIDM 2025).

+## Publication

+**SBBD 2024**: The original research was published in the proceedings of the 39th Brazilian Symposium on Databases (SBBD 2024).
+The full paper is available at: https://sol.sbc.org.br/index.php/sbbd/article/view/30681

 ## Overview